 If you're comfortable on video, set up a YouTube account and start making videos.
 If you're good at verbal expression, start a podcast.

 The medium you use isn't really important.
 What's important is that you speak in your own voice, and have something to say that brings value to your audience.

 Trading is a dense topic.
 There are many aspects about it that you can explore.

 Talk about the things that you are curious about.
 Talk about what you find puzzling, or the ideas you're interested in.

-Chances are, the parts of trading that fascinate you are the same parts that fascinate others.
+Chances are, the parts of trading that fascinate you are the same parts that fascinate your audience.

 Don't feel like you have to be a "winning trader" before people will be interested to hear what you have to say.

 Would you follow the journey of a learning trader who publishes his trading results and shares the lessons he picks up?
-I know I would.
 Why can't you be that guy?

 By simply taking the effort to stand up and say something, you put yourself ahead of the 99.9% of traders who publish nothing.